FabioViscuso/webpack-boilerplate/README.md

-## Webpack starter
+## Webpack boilerplate

-Required dependencies for developing a webapp with webpack
+Required dependencies for developing a site/webapp with plain webpack